-Talk therapy is one of the fundamental methods to diagnose and treat people with mental, emotional, and social disorders.
-It’s also the type of treatment the general public is most familiar with.
+Talk therapy is often fundamental to diagnosing and treating people with mental, emotional, and social disorders.
+It’s also the type of treatment the general public is most familiar with at times.

-Individual counseling is when a professional deals with a patient on a one-on-one basis.
+Individual counseling is when a professional deals with a patient one-on-one.
 It allows the therapist and the patient to focus on one another and the topic at hand.

 It may sound like it’s the most effective method to treat or diagnose a patient since individual counseling techniques are a more intimate setting to establish a bond and trust to move forward, but it is not always the case.

 Some people are not comfortable opening up to strangers, professional or not.
 Group and Peer-to-peer sessions are alternative approaches to get them to open up.

 Apart from the obvious advantage of having the full attention of both parties in a one-on-one session, there are other benefits of individual counseling.
 Here are a few key ones: